Information on where to park in Ocean City, Maryland

 5. Metered Parking

-In addition to paid and free street parking, there are metered spaces as well.
+In addition to paid and free street parking, there are pay-by-plate metered spaces as well.
 Both the municipal pay streets and lots, as well as meters can be paid by phone app, which will keep you from having to keep returning to check the meter.
-Download the Ocean City Pay to Park App
+Download the Ocean City Parkmobile App.

 6. Private Lots